lonard2/mobileprog_project/README.md

 # MoviesAccess

+Your key to everything movies.

 Get access to your movies information.
+See more about upcoming motion picture presentation.
+View the popular movies happening in the world.

 Coming soon to your Android phone.